Estadio Las Gaunas

-Estadio Las Gaunas is a football stadium in Logroño, La Rioja, Spain.
+Estadio Municipal Las Gaunas is a football stadium in Logroño, La Rioja, Spain.
 The stadium holds 16,000 spectators and was opened on 28 February 2002.
-It is the home ground of Segunda División club UD Logroñés, and the women's Primera División team EDF Logroño.
+It is the home ground of Segunda Federación club UD Logroñés, and the women's Primera División team EDF Logroño.

 History and events

 The stadium was opened in 2002 to replace the old stadium with the same name.

 On 6 September 2011, it hosted the Spain national football team in a Euro 2012 qualifier against Liechtenstein, which the hosts won 6–0 with braces from Álvaro Negredo and David Villa.
 Earlier, on 16 October 2002, it staged a goalless friendly draw between Spain and Paraguay.

 On 9 October 2015, Las Gaunas hosted the third match of the Spanish national team.
 This time, a Euro 2016 qualifier against Luxembourg, where Spain won by 4–0 with two goals of Paco Alcácer and other two of Santi Cazorla.